Angela Tiatia: Awards and accolades

 Along with recognition for The Fall, in 2011 Tiatia was a finalist for the Bold Horizons National Art Award.
 She has also been a finalist for the John Fries Award twice (in 2016 and 2017).
 In 2017 she was a finalist for the Paramor Prize: Art + Innovation, and in 2018 she was a finalist for the Archibald Prize.

 In October 2018 she announced as the recipient of the 2018 Creative New Zealand Contemporary Pacific Artist Award.
 Presented by the Arts Council of New Zealand Toi Aotearoa, the award is one of the only national awards for Pasifika artists across all art forms.
-It recognizes "an artist who has demonstrated innovation, who has continually pushed the boundaries of their practice, and who has achieved excellence in their field."
+It recognises "an artist who has demonstrated innovation, who has continually pushed the boundaries of their practice, and who has achieved excellence in their field."